boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 ## tcpOptions

-Only options having a kind =< 63 can be included in a tcpOptions IE. An update is required to specify how any observed TCP option in a packet can be exported using IPFIX.
+The current descripption maay be interpreted as if only options having a kind =< 63 can be included in a tcpOptions IE. An update is required to clarify how any observed TCP option in a packet can be exported using IPFIX.
+Alos, there is no way to report the observed experimental Identifiers (ExIDs) that are carried in shared TCP options (kinds 253 ad 254) {{!RFC6994}}.
+ExIDs can be either 2 or 4 bytes in length.
+Two new IEs are thus defined to accomodate these two lengths.

+## Update the Description

+TBC

+## New IE: tcpExID16

+   *  Name: tcpExID16

+   *  ElementID: TBD1

+   *  Description: Observed 2-byte Expermients IDs (ExIDs) in a shared TCP option (Kind=253 or 254).
+The information is encoded in a set of 16-bit fields.
+Each 16-bit field carries the observed 2-byte ExID in a shared option.

+   *  Abstract Data Type: octetArray

+   *  Data Type Semantics: identifier

+   *  Additional Information: See assigned ExIDs at [https://www.iana.org/assignments/tcp-parameters/tcp-parameters.xhtml#tcp-exids].

+   *  Reference: [This-Document]

+## New IE: tcpExID32

+   *  Name: tcpExID32

+   *  ElementID: TBD2

+   *  Description: Observed 4-byte Expermients ID (ExIDs) in a shared TCP option (Kind=253 or 254).
+The information is encoded in a set of 16-bit fields.
+Each 32-bit field carries the observed 4-byte ExID in a shared option.

+   *  Abstract Data Type: octetArray

+   *  Data Type Semantics: identifier

+   *  Additional Information: See assigned ExIDs at [https://www.iana.org/assignments/tcp-parameters/tcp-parameters.xhtml#tcp-exids].

+   *  Reference: [This-Document]

 ## ipv6ExtensionHeaders